What is a Heart transplant?

-1) Who is on Inotropes with weak heart, inability to reduce the inotropes i.e. bridge to recovery.
+1) Who is on Inotropes with a weak heart, inability to reduce the inotropes i.e. bridge to recovery?

 2) If there is deterioration in renal or liver or other organ function despite maximum medical therapy and if transplant can not be done due to age /comorbidities/ unavailability of heart.